25 Practical Non-Toy Gifts for One-Year-Olds and Toddlers

 Pitchers for pouring their own water

 A great non-toy gift is a child-sized pitcher!
-Young toddlers love to do things themselves and this pitcher will give them that opportunity.
-Having the opportunity to pour from a pitcher is a great way to develop on hand-eye coordination and fine motor skills.
+Young toddlers love to do things themselves, and this pitcher provides them with that opportunity.
+Having the opportunity to pour from a pitcher is a great way to develop hand-eye coordination and fine motor skills.
+If you don’t want to have your child use a glass pitcher, a stainless steel milk frother pitcher is a great option.

 Window washing kit

 Young kids love to be helpful.
 You could make a little window washing kit.
 Include a spray bottle, a microfiber cloth, and a squeegee.
-Remember with a gift like this you will need to model and show them how to use these things!
-If you want more ideas for practical life activities for young toddlers, check out this post!
+Remember, with a gift like this, you will need to model and show them how to use these things!
+For more ideas on practical life activities for young toddlers, check out this post!

 Child-Size Broom

 An easy way to get your housework done is by allowing your child to participate as well.
-Gift them with a broom that is their size.
+Give them a broom that is their size.
 This type of gift will make them feel considered and appreciated.
 Another great option is a handheld dustpan and broom.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.